ibexa/documentation-developer/docs/cookbook/setting_up_multi_language_siteaccesses.md

 !!! tip

-    If you encounter issues when configuring SiteAccess, use the following command to debug or speed up the configuration process:
+    If you encounter issues when configuring SiteAccess or want to check that system picks up the right value, use the following command:

     `bin/console [—-siteaccess=<SA>] ezplatform:debug:config-resolver <param.name>`